 Pursuant to the terms of the Tapajos Agreement, Brazilian Gold issued the Company 250,000 Brazilian Gold shares on August 31, 2011.
-In order to exercise the option, Brazilian Gold is required to issue to the Company on August 31, 2012 (subject to all of the exploration applications becoming exploration authorizations) (i) a further 250,000 Brazilian Gold shares, and (ii) a 1.25% net smelter return royalty on any future production from the properties.
+In order to exercise the option, Brazilian Gold is required to issue to the Company on August 31, 2012 (subject to all of the exploration applications becoming exploration licenses) (i) a further 250,000 Brazilian Gold shares, and (ii) a 1.25% net smelter return royalty on any future production from the properties (collectively, the "Remaining Payment Obligations").
+As of the date hereof, all of the exploration applications have not yet become exploration licenses and, as such, the Remaining Payment Obligations still remain outstanding pursuant to the terms of the Tapajos Agreement.